2005:

 Flowers and Trees premieres at Grauman's Chinese Theater in Hollywood.
 Disney's

 short preceeds the MGM feature film Strange Interlude.
-This 29th Silly Symphony will be considered a landmark in
+This 29th Silly Symphony is considered a landmark in

-Disney animation and earn Disney his first Academy Award for Best Cartoon Short Subject.
+Disney animation and earned Disney the first Academy Award ever given for Best Cartoon Short Subject.

-Also released is Disney's cartoon short Just Dogs - the final black & white Silly Symphony.
+Also released is Disney's cartoon short Just Dogs - the final black & white Silly Symphony and one of only two

 1956: